 Sexual Harassment/Hostile Work Environment

 We help our clients minimize their risk of sexual harassment and hostile environment related litigation through effective training, compliant employment policies, and HR counseling.
-For some states like Connecticut, we provide training as mandated under state law.
+For some states and localities like Connecticut, New York State, and New York City, we offer training which employers are mandated by law to provide.
 In other circumstances, we do the training out of prudence or as mandated in a settlement agreement or Court order.

 Discrimination (age, race, gender, sex, sexual orientation, caregiver status, pregnancy, religion, etc.) We handle employment discrimination cases involving various protected classes.